-Servers are the computers connected to the switch via KVM Cables.
+Servers are the computers connected to the switch via KVM Cables (see Terminology, page xiii).
 The following equipment must be installed on these servers:

-- For USB KVM Cable Connections: a Type A USB port and USB host controller - For virtual media connection, an extra Type A USB and USB host controller.
+- A VGA, SVGA or multisync port. - For USB KVM Cable Connections: a Type A USB port and USB host controller. - For PS/2 KVM Cable Connections: 6-pin Mini-DIN keyboard and mouse ports.